mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

 MediaGoblin has a blog media type, which you might notice by looking through the docs!
 However, it is *highly experimental*.
-We have not security reviewed this, and it acts in a way that is not like normal blogs (the blogposts are themselves media types!).
+We have not security reviewed this, and it acts in a way that is not like normal blogs (the blog posts are themselves media types!).

 So you can play with this, but it is not necessarily recommended yet for production use! :)